Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Assume equality of two static constants of the same sort.
 The first one is abstract, the second one is typically not.
 Used to state the equality between an abstract definition and a concret definition of it.
+The equality is scoped.
 See also `REASSUME_DECL`.

 Example: